BICEP/Keck XXI: Constraints on Early-Universe Parity Violation from Multipole-Dependent Birefringence: Introduction

 Several strategies have been proposed to break this degeneracy.
 The BICEP/\textit{Keck} (BK) collaboration has initiated a dedicated polarization angle calibration campaign~\cite{BICEPKeck2025,Cornelison2022} to enable forward-modeling constraints on $\beta$ using known detector angles to measure global birefringence.
-Alternatively, a new dynamic field can manifest in anisotropic polarization rotation~\cite{Bianchini2020, Contreras2017} or time-evolving cosmic birefringence~\cite{Ferguson2022}, which possess distinct signatures that do not require absolute angle calibration to measure.
+Alternatively, a new dynamic field can manifest in anisotropic polarization rotation~\cite{Bianchini2020, Contreras2017, Gruppuso_2020, Zagatti_2024, Bortolami_2022} or time-evolving cosmic birefringence~\cite{Ferguson2022}, which possess distinct signatures that do not require absolute angle calibration to measure.
 These effects have also been studied in the BK data~\cite{BICEPKeckIX, BICEPKeckXII, BICEPKeckXIV, BICEPKeckXVII}.
-Another proposed method is to use polarized Galactic dust emission as a calibrator, assuming it produces zero intrinsic $EB$ correlation~\cite{Eskilt2022}; however, this assumption has been questioned and demonstrated to be at least partially false~\cite{Cukierman2023}.
+Another proposed method is to use polarized Galactic dust emission as a calibrator, modeling its intrinsic $EB$ dust as proportional to the $EE$ dust~\cite{Eskilt2022}; however, this assumption has been questioned and demonstrated to be at least partially false~\cite{Cukierman2023}.

-In this paper, we investigate the multipole-dependence ($\ell$-dependence) of the rotation angle in BICEP/\textit{Keck} data.
-If the pseudoscalar field evolves during recombination, the epoch when CMB polarization was generated, the redshift-dependent rotation will lead to such $\ell$-dependence~\cite{Eskilt2023,Murai2023}.
+In this paper, we investigate the multipole dependence ($\ell$ dependence) of the rotation angle in BICEP/\textit{Keck} data.
+If the pseudoscalar field evolves during recombination, the epoch when CMB polarization was generated, the redshift-dependent rotation will lead to such $\ell$ dependence~\cite{Eskilt2023,Murai2023}.
 Since $EE$ modes are generated at different times throughout recombination, a time-varying $\beta(z)$ results in an $EB$ spectrum that encodes the evolving phase structure of the $EE$ peaks.
 In particular, as the sound horizon changes with redshift, the peaks in the rotated $EB$ spectrum reflect a shifted and temporally smeared version of the original $EE$ peaks~\cite{Bernal2016}.
-We parameterize this phenomenologically by a multipole-dependent rotation angle function $\beta(\ell)$.
-Measuring such $\ell$-dependence provides a concrete method to distinguish cosmic birefringence from a simple detector rotation~\cite{Sherwin2021}.
+We parametrize this phenomenologically by a multipole-dependent rotation angle function $\beta(\ell)$.
+Measuring such $\ell$ dependence provides a concrete method to distinguish cosmic birefringence from a simple detector rotation~\cite{Sherwin2021, Ballardini_2024}.